EliDll/pseudo-haptic-weight-lifting/README.md

 ### *SWEEP* - Simulated Weight and Enhanced Exertion through Pseudo-Haptics
 ___
 ## Thesis:
-### *Make me work for it* - Investigating the effect of pseudo-haptics on dynamic weight-lifting tasks in a virtual environment
+### *Make me work for it* - How Pseudo-Haptics can shape Exertion, Perception, and Behavior in Virtual Reality

-This thesis investigates the potential of pseudo-haptics to simulate weight and enhance physical exertion in virtual reality (VR) training scenarios.
-While VR is increasingly used for immersive training, the lack of realistic haptic feedback remains a challenge, particularly for tasks requiring kinesthetic interaction.
-Pseudo-haptic techniques, which leverage discrepancies between visual and physical inputs, can create haptic sensations and offer a promising alternative to scenario-specific hardware.

-The research of this thesis focuses on a dynamic weight-lifting task using a prototype application designed to simulate the shoveling of snow.
-Through controlled experiments, the impact of pseudo-haptic weight manipulations on both perceived and objectively measured exertion will be evaluated with a specific focus on the intensity of control-display (C/D) ratio manipulations and the integration of physical proxies.
+Virtual Reality (VR) is increasingly used for immersive training, where realistic haptic feedback is crucial for fidelity and maximizing skill transfer, particularly for tasks requiring kinesthetic interaction.
+Pseudo-haptic feedback, which leverages discrepancies between physical input and visual output, can elicit haptic sensations, such as weight or resistance, without the need for additional, scenario-specific hardware.
+As such, it can be used to substitute, or augment physically based haptic techniques.
+While previous research has demonstrated the efficacy of pseudo-haptic feedback under controlled conditions, little is known about its practical viability for prolonged, complex, and physically demanding interaction tasks.
+We set out to understand whether pseudo- haptic feedback can be utilized to make virtual object interaction feel more physically demanding, and therefore more believable.
+To this end, we conducted a user study that investigates the interplay between different intensities of pseudo-haptic feedback and choice of input modality, for the sample task of virtual snow shoveling.
+Our results demonstrate that, in terms of presence, precision, and perceived exertion, the input modality of haptic proxies provides substantial benefits over motion controllers, especially for bimanual interaction, while physical exertion, as measured through heart rate, remains similar for both.
+In our experiments, pseudo-haptic feedback intensity influenced how quickly heart rate progressed toward a sustainable threshold, suggesting subtle effects on physical workload.
+We also observed that pseudo-haptic feedback decreased interaction presence when discrepancies in displacement became noticeable, typically near the limits of human range of motion.
+Ultimately, pseudo-haptic feedback proved effective at shaping how users feel and move in VR.
+If carefully designed, it can heighten perceived effort, convey changes in kinesthetic properties, and even encourage more natural user behavior.
+These findings suggest that pseudo-haptic feedback can enhance immersive virtual training, and kinesthetic interaction in general, by aligning perception and behavior in VR more closely with real-world activities.

 ___
 ## Assets: